plone/training/docs/effective-volto/architecture/webpack-loaders.md

 ## Add your own Webpack loader

 Sometimes Razzle provides a plugin for your needed loader, which takes care of loading and passing the proper options to that Webpack loader.
-To load a [Razzle plugin][1], for example, to load the razzle-plugin-scss, you need to export a `plugins` field in your `razzle.config.js` or `razzle.extend.js`.
+For example, to load the razzle-plugin-scss which is a [Razzle plugin][1], you need to export a `plugins` field in your `razzle.config.js` or `razzle.extend.js`.

-Here's an example `razzle.extend.js` that allows an addon to load that plugin.
+Here's an example `razzle.extend.js` that allows a Volto addon to load that Razzle plugin.
-Make sure to add the `razzle-plugin-scss` as dependency of your addon.
+First, make sure to add the `razzle-plugin-scss` as Javascript package dependency of your addon.

 ```js
 const plugins = (defaultPlugins) => {